paulfgrant01/ratings-api-challenge/README.md

 #### Integrating with a 3rd party

-At this point, you have the RESTful endpoints above in a working state.
+At this point, you should have the RESTful endpoints above in a working state.

-As a consumer of this API, I would now like the movie details call to return aggregate ratings.
+As a consumer of this API, I would now like the movie details call (HTTP GET /movies/123) to return 3rd party ratings.
 These ratings will be provided by the Open Movie Database, which can be found here: https://www.omdbapi.com/

 For example, if `HTTP GET /movies/1` returned info about the movie "Donnie Darko", based on http://www.omdbapi.com/?t=donnie+darko&y=&plot=short&r=json, we would expect the response to look something like: